 #9 Keep Friends Out of the Studio

-Sitting round in a studio with 10 of your mates is likely to be enjoyable when jamming out to tracks, but it’s not conducive to getting actual work done.
-Rappers are infamous for bringing swaths of people to recording sessions with them, and these extra people often end up turning into a distraction.
+Sitting around in a studio with 10 of your mates is likely to be enjoyable when jamming out to tracks, but it’s not conducive to getting actual work done.
+Rappers are infamous for bringing swaths of people to record sessions with them, and these extra people often end up turning into a distraction.

 We get that it’s fun recording in an expert studio and that you just need to bring your friends to test it out, however, for those who’re paying for studio time, it’s in your greatest interest to depart your posse at home.

 As an engineer, you have got a duty to make sure that your clients are in a state that permits them to perform.
 By permitting them to become distracted, you do them a disservice.
 We have a set of studio guidelines and expectations that we send out to clients earlier than we work with them.

 Artistic types – and you’re one of those since you make music – usually flounder around on a number of projects, attempting to get a lot of various things done, all at the same time.
 The plus side is that a lot of ideas are swirling around in your head.
 The minus side is that a lot of ideas are swirling around in your head as well.

 Try this: return to all of these songs in your hard drive from before and begin deleting them.
 You’ll be amazed that eradicating choices to your time-wasting truly makes you concentrate on the one brilliant tune you’re engaged in in the here and now.
 And all of the sudden, it’s possible you’ll even find it’s done.